-Education Code Sections 78210 et seq.;
+Education Code Sections 78210 et seq. and 88682;

-Title 5 Sections 55500 et seq.;
+Title 5 Sections 55500 et seq. and 56300 et. seq.;

 ACCJC Accreditation Standard 2

 The Student Success and Support Program (SSSP) aims to increase student access and success by providing essential services to all first-time, non-exempt students defined by Title 5 as students who enroll at the College for the first time.